 Makeup artistry is a surprisingly diverse profession in which the practitioner specializes in applying cosmetic products to the face and, occasionally, the body, for a variety of purposes.
-The most usual purpose is to enhance an individuals looks and appearance, either for every day, or for a special occasion, like a wedding or other event.
-Some makeup artists specialize in applying cosmetic products for performers on stage, screen, or television, sometimes to create a specific character or look, sometimes to enhance the performers own look so they appear their best.
-Some makeup artists apply cosmetics to individuals who have been disfigured by illness, injury, or surgery, helping them to look and feel more normal, and enhance their self-esteem.
-What makeup artists have in common is an artistic and creative talent and eye for color and style.
-Does this sound like you?
-If so, a career in one of the many areas in makeup artistry in Iowa may be a great career choice for you!
+The most usual purpose is to enhance an individual's looks and appearance, either for every day, or for a special occasion, like a wedding or other event.
+Some makeup artists specialize in applying cosmetic products for performers on stage, screen, or television, sometimes to create a specific character or "look", sometimes to enhance the performer's own look so they appear their best.

 State License Requirements

 In Iowa, makeup artists are licensed under the Iowa State Board of Cosmetology.
 To be eligible to take the exam, you must complete 140 hours of study and be a high school graduate or equivalent.
 The exam consists of both a theoretical (written) and practical (skills) portion.
 Upon passing the exam and paying the associated fee, you will be issued your license.